More Success Stories

 "Each week I found myself looking forward to the rich, in-class discussions with my cohort.
 I came to cherish the variety of perspectives and personalities and would not have grown as much as I did without being part of that group."

-The primary responsibility of the Dean of Students is to serve as a student advocate, to consider the overall Marywood student experience beyond the classroom, and to develop and coordinate policies to promote this experience.
-The overall experience of students is based on a mixture of academic programs, student services, and social activities, including student clubs and organizations.In all of these activities, the Dean of Students works closely with staff in various campus offices, as well as undergraduate and graduate students, to promote a positive student experience.
+The primary responsibility of the Assistant Vice President for Student Life is to serve as a student advocate, to consider the overall Marywood student experience beyond the classroom, and to develop and coordinate policies to promote this experience.
+The overall experience of students is based on a combination of academic programs, student services, and social activities, including student clubs and organizations.In all of these activities, the Assistant Vice President for Student Life works closely with staff in various campus offices, as well as undergraduate and graduate students, to promote a positive student experience.

-The position involves policy development, crisis management, conduct process oversight, chair the behavioral Intervention team, ensure federal regulation compliance (i.e. Title IX), supervise several departments, strategic planning, and budgeting.
+The position involves policy development, crisis management, chair the behavioral intervention team, chair the behavioral Intervention team, ensure federal regulation compliance (i.e. Title IX), supervise several departments, strategic planning, and budgeting.

 Awards and Acknowledgements